 Although the retention time varies depending on the pump pressure, temperature, and solvent of the mobile phase, the peak is observed as a result of the absorption of UV light.

-Looking at the structural formula of the compounds shown in the above figure, we can see that the retention time is shorter for more polar compounds and the peaks are observed more quickly.
-On the other hand, a compound with higher fat-solubility has a longer retention time and a slower speed of advancing through the ODS column.
+Looking at the structural formula of the compounds in the above figure, we can see that the more polar the compound, the shorter the retention time and the more quickly the peak is observed.
+On the other hand, the more lipophilic the compound, the longer the retention time and the slower it moves through the ODS column.

 -The Stationary Phase Is Not Disposable and Needs to Be Cleaned